trybadisch/aoc-2021/README.md

 ## Day 6: [Lanternfish](advent6/advent6.py)

-The change of state in each lanternfish cycle share some similarities to a primitive [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
+The change of states in each lanternfish cycle share some similarities with a primitive [LFSR](https://en.wikipedia.org/wiki/Linear-feedback_shift_register).
 They can be simplified as:

 ```
 age[0] = age[1]